The Erotic Hero of a Steamy 1991 Sally Quinn Novel Was Based on...Anthony Fauci

 This she does, as Quinn navigates readers through the savoire faire of the Georgetown set, taking extra care to fillet the uninitiated—or the “NQOC”—with the same verve that delivered her into fame as a young essayist.
 “Foxy…was not housebroken.
 And certainly not White Housebroken,” Grey observes pityingly of a rakish Attorney General.

-And the Sadie-Michael romance is only half the book, which weaves between another steamy plotline in a major Washington newsroom.
+And then the Sadie-Michael romance is only half the book, which weaves between another steamy plotline in a major Washington newsroom.
 The result is several hundred pages of what appears to be a love octagon, punctuated by meditations on the art of party seating, and leavened with true-enough insights about Catholic fear and Jewish guilt (“Guilt is sexier,” Quinn concludes).
-There are also satisfying doses of self-consciousness, including a blue-blooded Grey’s botching of a Passover seder, and Lanzer’s fumbling attempts at scientist-minded intimacy: “You are like a tumor in my brain which is getting larger and larger each day,” he coos.
+There are also satisfying doses of self-consciousness, including a blue-blooded Grey’s botched Passover seder, and Lanzer’s fumbling attempts at scientist-minded intimacy: “You are like a tumor in my brain which is getting larger and larger each day,” he coos.

 That might not sound like the sweet nothings of a seasoned Casanova, but Fauci’s demeanor was more than enough to charm Quinn—who adds that in real-life, the NIAID scientist has long known he is the secret inspiration for the character.
 “He just thought it was funny,” Quinn laughed.
 “I think he was a little embarrassed.”

 It could be said that Quinn, adept at capturing a moment, captured Fauci well ahead of the craze that has seen his face plastered on dolls, accessories, alcoholic beverages, and socks.
-While his voice might not be “melodious” (see Brad Pitt), Sadie Grey seems to have discovered what the country, watching Fauci every night for weeks for television, has learned, too:
+While his voice might not be “melodious” (see Brad Pitt), Sadie Grey seems to have discovered what the country, watching Fauci every night for weeks on television, has learned, too:

 “The brain was the true erogenous zone.”